Section

 - Advantages

-of the medication (including any relevant research findings if
+the drug list (including any relevant research findings if

 available);